List of Marvel Comics teams and organizations: Tracksuit Mafia

-The Tracksuit Mafia (also called the Tracksuit Bros. and the Tracksuit Draculas) are a gang of non-superpowered organized criminals, so named because the eponymous athletic wear in which all of its members are seen, who serve as adversaries to Hawkeye.
+The Tracksuit Mafia (also called the Tracksuit Bros. and the Tracksuit Draculas) are a gang of non-superpowered organized criminals appearing in American comic books published by Marvel Comics.
 Created by writer Matt Fraction, they first appeared in Hawkeye (vol. 4) in 2012.

+They are so named because the eponymous athletic wear in which all of its members are seen, who serve as adversaries to Hawkeye.

+During the "Gang War" storyline, the Tracksuit Mafia were in the Meatpacking District, Manhattan planning to move in on the Inner Demons' territory only for them to be thwarted by Spider-Man, She-Hulk, and Tombstone.

 Tracksuit Mafia in other media

-The Tracksuit Mafia were adapted into the 2021 Disney+ TV series Hawkeye.
-Its known members are Maya Lopez, Kazimierz "Kazi" Kazimierczak, Ivan, Tomas, Enrique and Dmitri.
+The Tracksuit Mafia appear in Hawkeye (2021).
+This version is led by Wilson Fisk / Kingpin, with known members including Kazi Kazimierczak, Ivan, Tomas, Enrique and Dmitri.
+William Lopez was a leader, but following his death, Maya Lopez became the new leader until she defected.

 Trash

 Triumph Division

+The Triumph Division is an organization appearing in American comic books published by Marvel Comcis.

 The Triumph Division is the Philippines' sanctioned superhero team where its members are familial and have been traced back for centuries.
 The team is led by Red Feather and its members include Anitun, Fighter One, Great Mongoose, Mighty Mother, St. George, and Wishing Man.
 The ones that first appear were killed by suicide bombers with Iron Man attending a private funeral for them and their successors being made public.

-They later gained a new member called Wave who helped the Agents of Atlas fight Queen Sindr's fire demons.
+During "The War of the Realms" storyline, the Triumph Division later gained a new member called Wave who helped the Agents of Atlas fight Queen Sindr's fire demons.

-Triumvirate of Terror

 Triune Understanding

+The Triune Understanding is an organization appearing in American comic books published by Marvel Comics.

 The Triune Understanding is a religious cult created by Kurt Busiek for volume three of the Marvel Comics Avengers series.